Car Buying Strategies

 In the EX-L trim, people can be treated to leather seats, with the front ones being heated.
 Leather is also incorporated into the steering wheel and shift knob.
 The rearview mirror can automatically dim so that bright lights don't interfere with the driver's vision at night.
 In the EX-L and EX, there is a convenient push-button start, and there is an automatic climate system, too.

-5. An Option To Get All-Wheel Drive
+5. An Option to Get All-Wheel Drive

 With compact vehicles, there's not always the opportunity to get all-wheel drive.
 This can be a problem if customers anticipate having to deal with icy conditions on occasion.
 The good news is that the 2021 Honda HR-V does come with available all-wheel drive.
 In fact, every trim offers this option.
 All-wheel drive can be very useful when it's hard for the wheels to grip the roads, so it's something that many people take advantage of.